 Listen to the other person

 It’s a conversation, not a monologue.
-You need to be prepared to hear the other side of the conversation.
+Hear the other side of the conversation.
 Listen to their answers and acknowledge what they’ve said or their view of the situation.
 Repeat it back to them if necessary: ‘I understand what you’re going through; that must be difficult’.
 Ask them for solutions and ideas on how they can move forward.
-But still maintain your courage and conviction in seeking a resolution to the problem and ensuring the conversation does not get twisted so much that it’ll only lead to another difficult conversation.
+But still maintain your courage and conviction in seeking a resolution to the problem.
+Ensure the conversation does not get twisted so much that it’ll only lead to another difficult conversation.

 Don’t fill the silence